The following are the experiences, thoughts, and philosophies from our preschool director, Sandy Rempe

-Another objective that we focus on during snack time learning how to eat together at preschool without needing to be entertained.
+Another objective that we focus on during snack time, is learning how to eat together at preschool without needing to be entertained.
 There is no television on, music, or a magician pulling rabbits out of hats.
 We work not only on our manners, but our conversation.
 Most days, we choose a special question to ask each student, such as, “What is your favorite color?”, or “What is your favorite book?”.
-During the second half of the school year, we encourage the special helper to be the one to ask the questions to their peers.
+During the second half of the school year, we encourage the preschool pals to be the one to ask the questions to their peers.

 We also use whole group snack time, or lunch time with the Top Dogs, to help students learn how to manage their food, trash, and lunch box.
 When they move on to elementary school, the students only have a certain amount of time to eat.
 We do our best to help them learn to eat in the amount of time given.
 We also work to teach the preschoolers to learn to be responsible for opening the items in their lunch.
 After snack or lunch is over, we work on teaching the children what is trash, what can be recycled, and what to take home.
 Pretty much during the beginning teaching and training phase, someone throws away their lunchbox, (don’t worry, we dig it out of the trashcan) and we end up with leaky lunch boxes from open drink containers.
 As teachers, we do our best to inspect lunch boxes, to help prevent these issues, but sometimes things sneak by us.
-Please be understanding if an ice pack, spoon, or plastic container comes up missing during the first weeks of school.
+Please be understanding if an ice pack, spoon, or plastic container comes up missing, especially during the first weeks of school.
 With all this training, when I see our previous students in the elementary school cafeterias, it is evident that they are some of the more confident and well-prepared students in the lunchrooms.